TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/PS3.md

   - Above `0x200` the guitar is pointed right, below when the guitar is pointed left.
 - Values and ranges may vary.

+Some World Tour-specific(?) accelerometer quirks:

+- X and Z are limited to a range of `0x180`-`0x280`.
+- When reaching its minimum, X will snap to the maximum.
+After a certain point beyond that, it will somewhat jitter between max and min.

 Touch/slider bar: Right stick Y

 - See the [General Notes](General%20Notes.md) document for more info.